5 Traditional Cultures of Vietnam

 2. Floating market

-As the "rice bowl of Vietnam", the Mekong Delta's fertilization has breeding a gorgeous "water civilization".
+As the "rice bowl of Vietnam", the Mekong Delta's fertilization has bred a gorgeous "water civilization".
 The local floating markets make up one of the special Vietnamese cultures.
 It is said that the floating markets date back to the 19th century, during the reign of the Nguyen Dynasty.
-One of the special characteristics of floating markets is the produce samples hung on a lateral bar to help buyers know what the traders are selling.
-With traders carrying their fresh goods by boats and doing the bargains on the water, the hustle and bustle of this unique scene have gained its popularity among travelers.
+One of the special characteristics of floating markets is the produce samples are hung on a lateral bar to help buyers know what the traders are selling.
+With traders carrying their fresh goods by boats and doing bargains on the water, the hustle and bustle of this unique scene have gained popularity among travelers.

 Fresh fruits are one of the main products in the floating markets

 Floating markets recommended